vantage6/vantage6-workshop/episodes/chapter4.md

 - Vantage6 uses a permission system to control who can do what in the system.
 - Vantage6 has default roles like  `Root`, `Collaboration Admin`, `Organization Admin`, `Researcher`, and `Viewer`.
-- Vantage6 UI can be used to manage the entities of vantage6, like creating a new organization, a new user, or a new collaboration.
+- Vantage6 UI can be used to manage the entities of vantage6, like creating or deleting an organization, a user, or a collaboration.

 ::::::::::::::::::::::::::::::::::::::::::::::::